jdelreyes/bidding-backend/readme.md

 ### Locally

 1. Pull and instantiate a MySQL and a PHPAdmin image.

     ```shell
     docker-compose -f docker-compose.local.yml up -d
     ```

-2. Start the application via your favorite IDE.
+2. Start the application with your favorite IDE.

 ### Docker

+1. Install Maven Lifecycle.

-1. Pull and instantiate a MySQL and a PHPAdmin image along with the containerized application.
+2. Pull and instantiate a MySQL and a PHPAdmin image along with the containerized application.

    ```shell
    docker-compose up -d
    ```